urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 - Julia was easiest for people to debug due to its readable syntax and similarities to Python
 - Participants voted Kotlin as the language that they would most likely work on, mostly because they were either familiar with the Kotlin or Java which they found identical to Kotlin.
 - Programmers are more comfortable with the languages that have more self-explanatory console output and readable source code.
-- Moreover, debuggers prefered those languages that had desirable online documentation.
+- Moreover, participants prefered those languages that had desirable online documentation.

 ## Threats to validity
 **Bugs:**